Home » Travel » Hahn Family Wines: Discovering the Secrets of the Santa Lucia Highlands

 A falcon used for pest control in the Hahn vineyards.
 Santa Lucia Highlands (c) Cori Solomon.
 FWT Magazine.

 In 1979, Nicky Hahn purchased the Smith and Hook Vineyards, and his first vintage was released in 1980.
 Ten years later, he acquired the land that is now Doctor’s Vineyard, named in honor of his daughter, Carolyn, who is a veterinarian.
 Several years later, he bought the Lone Oak Vineyard, which gets its name from the lone oak tree that stands in the middle of the land.
 Today, Nicky’s son, Philip, runs the 650 acres.
-In addition to the four vineyards in Santa Lucia Highlands, the family owns two vineyards in the nearby Arroyo Seco AVA.
+In addition to the four vineyards in the Santa Lucia Highlands, the family owns two vineyards in the nearby Arroyo Seco AVA.

-Hahn’s winemaker is Greg Freeman, who holds a bachelor of science degree in microbiology and chemistry.
+Hahn’s winemaker is Greg Freeman, who holds a Bachelor of Science degree in microbiology and chemistry.
 His background in chemistry made him an ideal candidate to join Hahn as a lab technician.
 Once he started with Hahn, he quickly worked his way up to winemaker.

 Greg Freeman, Winemaker Hahn Family Wines.
 Santa Lucia Highlands

-Greg Freeman, winemaker at Hahn Family Wines playing the bagpipes (c) Shawn Burgert.
+Greg Freeman, winemaker at Hahn Family Wines, playing the bagpipes (c) Shawn Burgert.
 FWT Magazine.

-Greg’s eclectic life has included working at a nuclear chemistry lab, bartending and traveling with an African band.
+Greg’s eclectic life has included working at a nuclear chemistry lab, bartending, and traveling with an African band.
 His musical bent also plays a role in the winemaking process.
 Often, he can be found in the barrel room or the vineyards playing an unexpected instrument – the bagpipes.
 Perhaps the grapes like his musical serenade.
 Might it even assist in the grape-growing and aging process?
 After tasting Hahn’s wines, you know it doesn’t hurt.

 Lucienne Pinot Noir.
 Santa Lucia Highlands